 Ruth is Chief Executive, having worked in senior positions at Stonewall since 2011.
 Ruth has overseen the rapid growth of Stonewall’s public affairs and education teams as well developing the infrastructure of Stonewall Scotland and Stonewall Cymru.
 She has successfully led the development of the organisation’s groundbreaking policy, campaigning and research outputs both here and abroad.

 Ruth attended St. Hilda’s College, Oxford where she studied English and was elected President of Oxford Student Union.
 Prior to Stonewall, Ruth worked at the Equality Challenge Unit where she led work advising Higher Education Institutions on sexual orientation and gender identity equality.
-Ruth is a Marshall Memorial Fellow.
+Ruth is a Marshall Memorial Fellow, and has received Honorary degrees from Keele University and Cardiff University (2015).

 In 2013, Ruth was voted the fifth most influential LGBT person in Britain in The Independent’s Pink List.